stolostron/hub-of-hubs-gitops/README.md

     $ export IMAGE=$REGISTRY/$(basename $(pwd)):latest
     ```

-1. Run the following command to deploy the `hub-of-hubs-nonk8s-gitops` to your hub of hubs cluster:
+1. Run the following command to deploy the `hub-of-hubs-gitops` to your hub of hubs cluster:
     ```
-    envsubst < deploy/hub-of-hubs-nonk8s-gitops.yaml.template | kubectl apply -f -
+    envsubst < deploy/hub-of-hubs-gitops.yaml.template | kubectl apply -f -
     ```

 ## Cleanup from the hub of hubs

-1. Run the following command to clean `hub-of-hubs-nonk8s-gitops` from your hub of hubs cluster:
+1. Run the following command to clean `hub-of-hubs-gitops` from your hub of hubs cluster:
     ```
-    envsubst < deploy/hub-of-hubs-nonk8s-gitops.yaml.template | kubectl delete -f -
+    envsubst < deploy/hub-of-hubs-gitops.yaml.template | kubectl delete -f -
     ```

 1. If you wish to revert the ACM for K8s operator's customization, run the following: